Chile keeper cleared for World Cup after dodging jail

 SANTIAGO Goalkeeper Johnny Herrera will be eligible for Chile's World Cup squad after being given a suspended sentence for drink driving rather than a jail term, media reported on Wednesday.

-Herrera, a likely reserve for manager Jorge Sampaoli, was given a 150-day suspended sentence, a $740 fine and two year suspension from driving.
+Herrera, a likely reserve for manager Jorge Sampaoli, was given a 150-day suspended sentence, a $740 (438.56 pounds) fine and two year suspension from driving.

 He was caught driving over the alcohol limit during Chile's annual independence day celebrations in September 2012 despite an already existing suspension.